lawaloa/SQL_Project_3/README.md

 </details>

-> #### 🔍 Spotting Patterns in Mistakes
+> [!WARNING] 🔍 Spotting Patterns in Mistakes
 >
-> Looking at the results, a clear pattern emerges:
->
 > - A **few surveyors** are responsible for a **large number of mistakes**.
-> - Meanwhile, most surveyors only made a handful of errors.
+> - Most surveyors only made a handful of errors.
 >
-> That doesn’t sit right with me! 😬 It raises the possibility that these aren’t just random mistakes — some scores may have been **intentionally recorded incorrectly**.
+> 😬 That doesn’t sit right with me!
+It raises the possibility that these aren’t just random mistakes — some scores may have been **intentionally recorded incorrectly**.
 >
-> ⚖️ While human error is expected, this distribution — where a small group of employees is responsible for most of the discrepancies — is **suspicious and worth investigating further**.
+> ⚖️ This distribution suggests that while human error is expected, **a concentrated cluster of mistakes by certain employees** is suspicious and worth investigating further.

 ## 🔍 Gathering Evidence: Building a complex query seeking truth